tldr-pages/tldr/pages/linux/atool.md

 `atool --extract {{path/to/archive.tar.gz}}`

-- Create a new 7zip archive with two files:
+- Create a new `7z` archive with two files:

 `atool --add {{path/to/archive.7z}} {{path/to/file1 path/to/file2 ...}}`

-- Extract all zip and rar archives in the current directory:
+- Extract all `zip` and rar archives in the current directory:

 `atool --each --extract {{*.zip *.rar}}`